 How to apply: the Employer Form

-- Ensure that your students then complete the Student Form; note that the names and email addresses between the Employer and Student forms must match.
+- Ensure that your students then complete their online Student Form; note that the names and email addresses on the Employer and Student forms must match.

 - You must have confirmed the placements with eligible student(s) before applying.

-- If you are searching for students or interns, join the online CCAA Job Matching service for the Aviation and Aerospace industry at Magnet.
+- If you are searching for students, join the online CCAA Job Matching service for the Aviation and Aerospace industry at Magnet.
 You can also partner with local PSE institutions that are delivering programs in STEM and business fields.

 Students eligible to the program must:

-- Be registered as a full-time or part-time student in a post-secondary education (PSE) institution.
+- Be registered as a full-time or part-time student in a Canadian post-secondary education (PSE) institution.